Chaotic diffusion of complex trajectory and its quantum signature: Chaotic diffusion of complex trajectory

+In numerical simulations, we set the initial values of classical trajectories as $p_i = p_r =0$, $\theta_i =0$, and $\theta_r$ being random variables uniformly distributed in the interval $[-\pi,\pi]$.
+The total number of trajectories is $N=10^5$.
+We find that the SM of the real part of momentum exhibits the normal diffusion $\mathcal{M}_r(t) = D t$ with $D \approx K^2/2$ for time smaller than a threshold value, i.e., $t<\tau$.
+Beyond such a threshold time $t > \tau$, the $\mathcal{M}_r(t)$ exhibits a sharp transition to saturation (see Fig.~\ref{diffusion}(a)).
+Interestingly, the SM of the imaginary part of momentum exponentially increases $\mathcal{M}_i(t)\approx \exp(\alpha t + \beta)$ for $t<\tau$, and it also saturates rapidly if $t>\tau$ (see Fig.~\ref{diffusion}(b)).
+We further numerically investigate the dependence of the growth rate $\alpha$ and the factor $\beta$ on system parameters.
+Our numerical result demonstrates the rule of the form $\alpha = 2\ln(K)$ and $\beta = 2\ln(\lambda)$ (see Fig.~\ref{diffusion}(c) and \ref{diffusion}(d)).

-Based on the above equations, we investigate the classical dynamics of such a non-Hermitian system.
-Due to the non-Hermitian property, some trajectories will exponentially increase with time.
-For example, we consider a special trajectory with initial value $p_{0}^r = p_{0}^i =0$ and $\theta_{0}^r = \theta_{0}^i =0$.
-It is easy to prove that, at the time $t_n = n$, the real part of both the angular and angle momentum of this trajectory is zero, i.e., $p_{n}^r =0 $ and $\theta_{n}^r =0$, while its imaginary part exponentially increases, i.e., $p_{n}^i =\theta_{n}^i = - \lambda K^n$~\cite{analysis}.
-Note that in the derivation of $p_{n}^{\rm i}$ and $\theta_{n}^{\rm i}$ we have used the condition
+In fact, the classical diffusion is closely related to the exponential increase of complex trajectories.
+For example, we consider a special trajectory with initial value $p_{0}^r = p_{0}^i=0$ and $\theta_{0}^r = \theta_{0}^i =0$.
+It is easy to prove that, at an arbitrary time $t = n$, the real part of both the angle coordinate and angular momentum of this trajectory is zero, i.e., $p_{n}^r =0$ and $\theta_{n}^r =0$, while its imaginary part exponentially increases, i.e., $p_{n}^i =\theta_{n}^i = - \lambda K^n$~\cite{analysis}.
+Therefore, it is reasonable to believe that the SM increases in the way